mclaeysb/mclaeysb.github.com/facili.md

 I facilitate all kinds of organisations, and have a special focus on teams working on technical subjects and on citizen collectives.
 My home base is <mark>Brussels</mark> and I am mobile within Belgium.
 I also do remote facilitation work from time to time.

 A diverse <mark>network of facilitators</mark> is growing in Brussels and I cooperate with some of them on a regular basis.
-I am a better facilitator thanks to the open culture, innovative viewpoints and constructive intervision that exist in this group.
+I am a better facilitator thanks to the open culture, innovative viewpoints and constructive intervision that exist in this field.

-Investing in a better working-together is a human endeavour.
+Investing in a better working-together, and taking ownership of our agency, is a human endeavour.
 It can be eye-opening, renewing, fun, frustating and messy.
 It can create belonging and connection.
 It goes step by step.
 It takes time.
 And I think it's worth it.

 <div class="image-box">
     <img src="img/freelance_2.jpg"/>